1Cyan/worktable/Home.md

 ### EAGLE runs
 To process EAGLE outputs, you will have to create a snapshotlist.txt file (due to the complex snapshot names) and place it under the subhalo path.
 There is a script toolbox/CreateSnapshotlist.py for creating the list.

-## Notes for users migrating from `HBT` to `HBT2`
-HBT and HBT2 have different algorithmic details.
-They are not expected to give identical results.

-HBT no longer uses `ProSubID`.
-Instead, each subhalo is labelled by a unique `TrackId`, which is fixed throughout its evolution history.
-The progenitor/descendent of a subhalo at another snapshot is simply the subhalo labelled by the same `TrackId` at that time.

-`sub_hierarchy` is not available in HBT2.
-Instead, a list of `NestedSubhalos` is available for each subhalo.

-The host halo of each subhalo is given by `HostHaloId`, which is the index of the host halo in the order stored in the corresponding (FoF) halo catalogue.
-With this you can sort or search to find all the members of each host.

-HBT2 no longer have splintters.
-HBT2 does not store fake haloes either, i.e., for haloes that are not bound, you won't be able to find any subhalo hosted by it in HBT2.

 ## Reference
 For now, please cite the original [HBT paper](http://adsabs.harvard.edu/abs/2012MNRAS.427.2437H) if you use HBT in your work.
 We will soon have another paper coming out describing the new implementation here.